catesg/catesg.github.io/_posts/2021-09-15-Paul-Watzlawicks-5-Axioms-Axiom1.md

 **An Exercise**

-Have someone come into your classroom or workspace.
-Ask them to be as neutral as possible in their actions but have a clear message or thought in their mind.
-After 1 minute they can quietly leave.
+Have someone come into your classroom or workspace as a 'Neutral Visitor'.
+Ask them to be as neutral as possible in their actions, but ask them to have a clear message or thought in their mind.
+After one minute they can leave.

 Ask those remaining in the room “What was that about?”, “What were they doing?”
 “What were they saying?”
-Gather all the suggestions and call the ‘Neutral visitor’ back in.
+Gather all the suggestions and call the ‘Neutral Visitor’ back in.
 Let them share the thought they were focusing on.
-How it felt and things they noticed.
+How it felt and things they noticed about the reactions of others in the room.

 Were there any comparisons to what the others in the room thought?